Waog/codex-test/README.md

 - `main` branch builds to the primary site URL (e.g., `https://<user>.github.io/<repo>/`).
 - Pull requests build preview environments at URLs like `https://<user>.github.io/<repo>/pr/<number>/`, and the workflow comments the exact link on each PR for easy access.

-Preview folders stay published until you delete them (for example, by removing the corresponding `pr/<number>` directory from the `gh-pages` branch or adding a cleanup workflow).
+The workflow keeps the `gh-pages` branch authoritative for both production and previews.
+Each PR write replaces only its own `pr/<number>/` directory so the published preview stays available (and immediately updates on new commits) without disturbing other previews or the main site.
+Preview folders remain published until you delete them manually—for example, by removing the corresponding directory from `gh-pages` or adding a separate cleanup job.

 ## Offline & PWA details
 - The service worker caches the app shell, generated feedback tones, icons, and the full syllable mapping JSON for offline play after first load.